KnowledgeMC/wanderlusting/README.md

 * Add ability for users to follow other users.
 * Add ability to map and display location of where the picture was taken.
 * Add "bucket-list" feature where users can "collect" interesting places to travel to in the future.
+* Add ability for user to upload profile pictures directly to the site instead of relying on the Gravatar service.